-Your Zip Code Might Be As Important To Health As Your Genetic Code
+Your ZIP Code Might Be As Important To Health As Your Genetic Code

 "I'm able to look at life and not feel overwhelmed or burdened," she says, "or like I've got the whole world on my shoulders.

-This story is part of NPR's reporting partnership with Oregon Public Broadcasting and Kaiser Health News, which is an independent journalism organization, not affiliated with Kaiser Permanente.
+This story is part of NPR's reporting partnership with Oregon Public Broadcasting and Kaiser Health News, which is an independent journalism organization and not affiliated with Kaiser Permanente.